icinganalysis/icinganalysis.github.io/content/NACA-TN-3104.md

 NACA-TN-3104 is cited 2 times by publications in the NACA Icing Publications Database [^4]:

-- Coles, Willard D.: Experimental Determination of Thermal Conductivity of Low-Density Ice.
-NACA-TN-3143, 1954.
+- Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
+NACA-TN-3104, 1954. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068725)
 - Coles, Willard D.: Icing Limit and Wet-Surface Temperature Variation for Two Airfoil Shapes under Simulate High-Speed Flight Conditions.
 NACA-TN-3396, 1955.

 NACA-TN-3104 is cited 33 times in the literature [^4].